Durham University Solar Car: Mechanical design

-DUSC 2015 is a Challenger Class solar car designed to compete in the 2015 Bridgestone World Solar Challenge.
-It is the first vehicle built by DUEM to feature a carbon fibre monocoque, offering significant weight savings over earlier spaceframe designs.
+DUSC 2015 was a Challenger Class solar car designed to compete in the 2015 Bridgestone World Solar Challenge.
+It was the first vehicle built by DUEM to feature a carbon fibre monocoque, offering significant weight savings over earlier spaceframe designs.
 Extensive finite element analysis was performed on the chassis to optimise its design and crash safety.
-The car uses a 4-wheeled catamaran configuration, designed to have minimal frontal area to reduce drag.
+The car used a 4-wheeled catamaran configuration, designed to have minimal frontal area to reduce drag.

-The car's front suspension is a duolever design, chosen for its favourable packaging requirements.
+The car's front suspension was a duolever design, chosen for its favourable packaging requirements.
 Carbon trailing arm rear suspension is used to reduce unsprung mass.
-Industrial hydraulic retracting brake calipers are used to minimise mechanical power losses.
-DUSC 2015 runs on specialist Schwalbe Energiser S tyres, featuring a solar car specific low rolling resistance compound.
+Industrial hydraulic retracting brake calipers were used to minimise mechanical power losses.
+DUSC 2015 ran on specialist Schwalbe Energiser S tyres, featuring a solar car specific low rolling resistance compound.

 Electrical design

-DUSC 2015 has a 6 m^{2} solar array, using high-efficiency cells from Gochermann Solar Technology.
-The array is capable of providing 1.4 kW at peak sunlight, which can drive the motor directly or feed excess power into the lithium iron phosphate battery pack.
+DUSC 2015 had a 6 m^{2} solar array, using high-efficiency cells from Gochermann Solar Technology.
+The array was capable of providing 1.4 kW at peak sunlight, which could drive the motor directly or feed excess power into the lithium iron phosphate battery pack.

-The car uses a bespoke in-hub brushless motor designed and manufactured in Durham University.
-The axial flux machine is a derivative of a concept first designed in 2011, optimised to give a peak efficiency of 98%, and develops a maximum power of 5 kW.
-The machine drives the rear left wheel of the vehicle only, which is made possible by the vehicle's asymmetric weight distribution.
+The car used a bespoke in-hub brushless motor designed and manufactured in Durham University.
+The axial flux machine was a derivative of a concept first designed in 2011, optimised to give a peak efficiency of 98%, and develops a maximum power of 5 kW.
+The machine drove the rear left wheel of the vehicle only, which was made possible by the vehicle's asymmetric weight distribution.

 Electronic design

 To capture as much telemetry data as possible, custom circuitry termed 'sensor nodes' were developed.
-Sensor nodes are designed so they can all communicate to each other across the length of the vehicle, as well as each individual node being able to interface with over 20 different sensors each.
-This also allows some data to be relayed to the driver via the dashboard.
+Sensor nodes were designed so they can all communicate to each other across the length of the vehicle, as well as each individual node being able to interface with over 20 different sensors each.
+This also allowed some data to be relayed to the driver via the dashboard.